spacetelescope/jdaviz/docs/dev/ui_description.rst

 Glue callback properties
 ~~~~~~~~~~~~~~~~~~~~~~~~

-In cases where trailets are not apppropriate (e.g. where some python object is
+In cases where trailets are not appropriate (e.g. where some python object is
 not a strict inherited class of ``HasTrailet``), glue's ``CallbackProperty`` s
 can be used in conjunction with a ``State`` class object.
 It should be noted,
 however, that glue callback properties do not interact with the front-end UI